tq-systems/meta-tqmx86/README.md

 ## Supported hardware

-All TQ-Systems x86 hardware listed in the following is supported by the `MACHINE` configuration "intel-corei7-64-tqmx86".
+All TQ-Systems x86 hardware listed in the following is supported by the `MACHINE` configuration "intel-x86-64-tqmx86".
 The `core-image-base` and the `DISTRO` "poky" are the recommended starting point for customization of the BSP.

+The "intel-x86-64-tqmx86" machine uses the `linux-yocto` kernel recipe by default.
+A realtime kernel can be built by setting `PREFERRED_PROVIDER_virtual/kernel = "linux-yocto-rt"` in `local.conf` or a custom distro.

 For many COMs, variants with alternative CPUs are available, and different mainboards with the same form factor can be used.
 The boards listed in the